ethereum/portal-blog/pages/posts/roadmap-2024.md

         - Glados maintains 99% uptime and is able to handle high volume of traffic (up to 10^5 visits/day)
     - Key result 2:
         - Portal Hive has 100% test coverage for all core functionality for all three networks across all three flagship Portal clients
+    - Key result 3:
+        - Glados provides network audit statistics for the history, beacon, and state networks

 - **Objective 5: Communicate effectively with users and developers**